TheresaLui/SelfHelpContent_v2/articles/problemscopingques.metrics/problemscopingques-configuring-collection-of-metrics-or-sending-metrics-using-api-ai-sdk-rest-api-telegraf.md

 	schemaVersion="1"
 	ownershipId="AzureMonitoring_AzureMetrics"
 />
 # Configuring collection of metrics or sending metrics using API-AI SDK, REST API, Telegraf
 ---
 {
     "resourceRequired": false,
     "subscriptionRequired": true,
-    "title": " Configuring collection of metrics or sending metrics using API-AI SDK, REST API, Telegraf", "fileAttachmentHint": "If applicable, please upload a screenshot of the error.", "formElements": [
+    "title": "Configuring collection of metrics or sending metrics using API-AI SDK, REST API, Telegraf", "fileAttachmentHint": "If applicable, please upload a screenshot of the error.", "formElements": [
         {